VernonGrant/sidekick.el/README.md

 #### How the projects root directory is determined

-A projects root directory is determined by having one of the following files.
+A projects root directory is determined by `project.el`.
+If not in use, the following additional checks are made.

 - A file named `.sidekick` *(highest priority)*
 - A file named `.projectile`